quantcert/quantcert.github.io/contextualityDegree/README.md

 QUBITS_NUMBER is the number of qubits in the configuration.

-CONFIGURATION is the configuration to be generated.
+CONFIGURATION [OPTIONS] is the configuration to be generated.
 It can be one of the following:

-    --import file_name          : import a configuration from a file --elliptics [--complement]  : generate elliptic configurations (or their complement) --hyperbolics [--complement]: generate hyperbolic configurations (or their complement) --perpsets [--complement]   : generate perpsets configurations (or their complement) --subspaces k               : generates a configuration with all subspaces of dimension k as contexts --affine                    : generate affine configurations
+--import file_name: import a configuration from a file

+--elliptics [--complement]: generate elliptic configurations (or their complement or all of them)

+--hyperbolics [--complement]: generate hyperbolic configurations (or their complement or all of them)

+--perpsets [--complement]: generate perpsets configurations (or their complement or all of them)

+--subspaces k: generates a configuration with all subspaces of dimension k as contexts

+--affine: generate affine configurations

 SOLVER

-    --solver sat                : use a SAT solver to estimate the contextuality degree --solver retrieve           : checks a solution from a solution code
+--solver sat: use a SAT solver to estimate the contextuality degree

+--solver retrieve: checks a solution from a solution code

 For example, to compute the contextuality degree of totally isotropic subspaces of dimension 1 (lines) for 2 qubits, run this command: